 My work at HSS focuses on (1) collecting novel patient information through digital and mobile platforms (e.g., goals, presenteeism), (2) leveraging machine learning and large datasets to predict patient outcomes for creating pre-treatment decision-support tools and augmenting post-treatment patient monitoring (e.g., predicting patient-reported outcome measures, complications, readmissions, running injury), (3) evaluating the effectiveness of those tools beyond predictive power (i.e., do they actually help patients and doctors), (4) miscellaneous policy-related research (e.g., trends utilization of services following initial diagnosis of low back pain or osteoarthritis, or evaluating consumer-facing hospital quality rating systems), and (5) helping oversee and organize our office’s portfolio of analytics projects (e.g., the creation of various dashboards for tracking patients).

-I’m interested in the genetic underpinnings of cognitive function, risk taking, and mental health disorders, specifically how genetic predispositions can (1) mediate the impact of environmental changes (so-called “gene-by-environment” interactions) and (2) be used to develop personalized education and healthcare regimes.
+My postdoctoral work at USC focused on identifying genetic variants associated with behavioral phenotypes (e.g. risk-taking, depression), as well as supervising the design and development of a mobile platform for collecting behavioral and game data.
+I’m broadly interested in the genetic underpinnings of risk taking and mental health disorders, specifically how genetic predispositions can (1) mediate the impact of environmental changes (so-called “gene-by-environment” interactions) and (2) be used to develop personalized healthcare regimes.